gumaerc-testorg/sts.042j-spring-2011/content/pages/assignments/paper-3.md

 _Examples of Primary Sources_

 1. Hentschel, Klaus, ed.
 Selections from _Physics and National Socialism: An Anthology of Primary Sources_.
 Translated by Ann Hentschel.
 Birkhäuser Basel, 1996, pp. 332–406.
-ISBN: 9783764353124. \[Preview with [Google Books](http://books.google.com/books?id=sl69XGiohsoC&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false)\] \[This contains several separate primary sources; you need not draw on all of the sources included here.\]
+ISBN: 9783764353124. \[Preview with {{% resource_link "d8d2619f-13e7-4281-bbee-b689c513b987" "Google Books" %}}\] \[This contains several separate primary sources; you need not draw on all of the sources included here.\]
 2. Frank, Charles, ed. _Farm Hall Transcripts._ University of California Press, 1993, pp. 70–91.
 ISBN: 9780520084995.
-3. Documents regarding the 1941 meeting in Copenhagen between Niels Bohr and Werner Heisenberg, available on-line at the [Niels Bohr Archive](https://www.nbarchive.dk/) website.
+3. Documents regarding the 1941 meeting in Copenhagen between Niels Bohr and Werner Heisenberg, available on-line at the {{% resource_link "687c8cc8-5004-41d6-a761-dfa5be98c745" "Niels Bohr Archive" %}} website.

 _Examples of Secondary Sources_